 People get bored.
 People find something exciting.
 People fuck.
 5,000 years.

 I should also point out that I love my wife and kid.
 Throughout our time together I’ve always tried to be the best dad I could be.
-T wife and kid aren’t really part of this story, though.
+The wife and kid aren’t really part of this story, though.
 Let’s put the whole me having a family thing into the same bin we put the lead singer in.

 Groupie was having a great time.
 She’d been trying to up her meetings at the space and trying to get some free bass lessons while she was at it.
 Piano had been her mother’s instrument, the one she grew up playing, but something about the way a bass note hums up the spine had an atavistic effect that made her lady-bits shiver.

 They say you need to have a real connection to your art – not thinking of it as a job or a hobby, but an essential and serious component of your life – if you were ever going to be truly good at it.
 She felt she had that for bass, hot in the blood.
-Fucking at the practice space made sense in that she would show up early to run over some scales and whatever song she was working on for an hour or so before I got there, but then she sucked a bonus year of talent out of me as she pinned me to the floor and took my body to the hilt.
+Fucking at the practice space made sense in that she would show up early to run over some scales and whatever song she was working on for an hour or so before I got there, but then she sucked a bonus year of talent out of me as she pinned me to the floor and took me to the hilt.

 She remained a succubus.
 An artiste.
 A prodigy.